-- You are unsure and may want a more permanent coverage in the future.
-Most term policies can be converted to a permanent coverage.
+- You are unsure and may want permanent coverage in the future.
+Most term policies can be converted into permanent coverage.
 Deadlines for conversions vary by policy, so if you have a term policy, it’s good to review it.

 Consider permanent life if:

 - You plan on spending your retirement savings, but still want to leave a legacy or money for final expenses.

 - You need to create inheritance equalization.
 Perhaps you have land or a business that you plan on leaving to one child, you can provide a fair inheritance to your other children using life insurance.